NVIDIA/DALI/docs/advanced_topics.rst

 - Host-page-locked
 - GPU

-Allocating and freeing the GPU and host page-locked (or pinned) memory require device synchronization.
+Allocating and freeing GPU and host page-locked (or pinned) memory require device synchronization.
 As a result, when possible, DALI avoids reallocating these kinds of memory.
-The buffers that are allocated with this storage type will only grow when the existing buffer is too small to accommodate the requested shape.
+The buffers that are allocated with these storage types will only grow when the existing buffer is too small to accommodate the requested shape.
 This strategy reduces the number of total memory management operations and increases the processing speed when the memory requirements become stable and no more allocations are required.